-\begin{thm}[existence and integrability of the corrector \cite{glotto}] Recall that we assume $d \ge 3$.
-For every $\mu > 0$, there exists a unique stationary solution $\phi\xm$ to equation \eqref{defcorrmu}.
-Moreover, for every $p \ge 1$, $\expec{|\phi\xm(0)|^p}$ and $\expec{|\na \phi\xm(e)|^p}$ ($e \in \B$) are uniformly bounded in $\mu > 0$.
-The limit is well-defined in $L^p(\Omega)$ and is the unique stationary solution to \eqref{defcorr}. \end{thm} A direct consequence of this result is: \begin{cor}[almost-sure control of the corrector] Let $B_n = \{-n,\ldots,n\}^d$ and let $\B_n$ be the set of edges whose base-point is in $B_n$.
-For every $\beta > 0$, almost surely, and
+is well defined in $L^p(\Omega)$ and is the unique stationary solution to (\ref{defcorr}). \end{thm} A direct consequence of this result is: \begin{cor}[(Almost-sure control of the corrector)] Let $B_n = \{ -n, \ldots, n\}^d$ and let $\mathbb{B}_n$ be the set of edges whose base-point is in $B_n$.
+For every $\beta> 0$, almost surely,